 Heather Fleming sings soprano in the prestigious Parish Choir of St. John’s Anglican Church in Elora and also in the renowned Elora Festival Singers, both directed by Noel Edison.
 She is one of Arcady’s most prominent performers and has been a part of a dozen recordings.
 Heather has worked with some of the world’s finest conductors in cities across Canada and the USA as well as in Germany, Greece, and England.
 Heather was also featured on TVOntario’s On Stage at Studio 2 playing music of Ronald Beckett and also appeared on Breakfast Television with the Elora Festival Singers.
 Heather has been a vocal coach, guest clinician and soloist for various ensembles.
 She has been teaching voice, recorder, and theory since 1999 and conveys her enthusiasm, creativity and love of music to her students, many of whom are high achievers in RCM exams and music festivals across south western Ontario.
 Heather earned her B.Mus at Wilfrid Laurier University, studying recorder with Shannon Purves-Smith, performing in the Chapel Choir directed by Jan Overduin and in the Baroque Ensemble under Michael Purves-Smith.
 She studied voice with Ronald Beckett and is currently serving as President of the Board of Directors for Arcady.

-In the summer of 2010 Joelle travelled to Italy to perform opera and to study the Italian language.
-With many performances under her belt, Joelle continues to pursue her love for the stage.
+In the summer of 2010 Joelle traveled to Italy to perform opera and to study the Italian language.
 She sings regularly in the Opera Hamilton chorus and with Arcady.
 Most recently she appeared as Young Heidi in Sondheim’s Follies.
 Other roles include, Fortuna in Monteverdi’s L’incoronazione di Poppea, the first witch in Purcell’s Dido and Aeneas and the Shepherdess in Blow’s Venus and Adonis.
-In addition to opera, Joelle has performed in many concerts and recitals.
 In the spring of 2011 she was a featured soloist in Handel’s Messiah in both Markham and Jordan with Arcady.
 She is the winner of several awards, most notably the BMO Financial Group Ontario Graduate Scholarship awarded by the University of Western Ontario and the Deborah Linton Trophy for Operatic Aria awarded by the Stamford Kiwanis Music and Dance Festival.

 Gabrielle McLaughlin currently maintains a large vocal studio in Toronto.
 Under demand as a voice teacher and stylistic coach, Gabrielle lives in Toronto with her two children.
 In the past, Gabrielle has worked with Tafelmusik, Arbor Oak Trio and The Elmer Iseler Singers.
 She can be found gracing the stage with Arcady, Les Violons du Roy and La Chappelle de Québec as well as her primary ensemble I FURIOSI Baroque Ensemble, of which she is a founding member and programming coordinator.Gabrielle is heard frequently on CBC and BBC radio.